EtherTechDev/EEPromProgrammer/README.md

 Necessary components that you need:
 * A good quality Breadboard
-* Connectors/wires to Arduino
 * Arduino Mega 2560
+* Power to Arduino board.
+* Connectors/wires between Breadboard and Arduino (usually delivered with Arduino board)
-* Node js (any version above 1.0)
+* Node js (any version above 1.0 works fine)

 # Contents

-Using the components above, you can build your own EEProm-programmer for your projects.
+Using the components above, you can build your own programmatically controlled EEProm-programmer for your projects.
-You will get programmatic control over the common operations (Read, Write, Fill, Erase, Protect, Unprotect).
+You will be able to perform common operations to the EEPROM: Read, Write, Fill, Erase, Protect, Unprotect.
 You will be able to programmatically read a file and write the content to EEProm, or read the content of EEProm and put it in a file.
 Also, you will be able to fill the EEProm with a value or erase it using the erase instruction (fills it instantly with 0xff - currently supported by Atmel chips).